-I've been using shampoo bars for over five years now, and my hair has never been healthier, softer, and more manageable.
+I've been using shampoo bars since 2012, and my hair has never been healthier, softer, and more manageable.
 But I STILL have to go through a "transition" phase every time I...

 - go to the salon to get my hair done.

 - go to the cabin where I am forced to use hard well water.

 - find that our water softener is out of salt—making our water hard again (shampoo bars don't like hard water).

 I remember the first time I went to the salon after having used the shampoo bars for several weeks.
 The next morning when I went to wash my hair, it was super sticky while wet—and when I got out of the shower and tried brushing through it—it was a horrible, sticky mess.
 I tried blow drying it and ended up with STRAW for hair.
 What happened to my soft, shiny locks?
 I was freaked out.